- What is Power BI?

 So, Power BI is better for its ease and Tableau for its speed and additional capabilities.

 In this blog, we covered the basic information and key differences between the two powerful business intelligence and data visualization tools.
 The selection of one is situation-dependent.
 There are several parameters to be considered before going with one of the two.
 The ultimate goal is to gain valuable insights from the data and to achieve this, the technicians should choose the one wisely.

 Frequently Asked Questions

-A: Power BI is easier to learn because of its intuitive features that makes it more user-friendly.
+Ans: Power BI is easier to learn because of its intuitive features that make it more user-friendly.
 On the other hand, Tableau is less intuitive and is quite difficult to handle for non-data analysts or for others who don’t have the domain knowledge.

-A: It is similar to Tableau but not the same.
-There are additional several features present in Tableau which helps in increasing its speed and efficiency.
+Ans: It is similar to Tableau but not the same.
+There are additional several features present in Tableau which help increase its speed and efficiency.